IndyCar Series: Turbocharger

-Turbochargers were reintroduced from the start of 2012 season.
+Having been absent since 1997, turbochargers were reintroduced for the start of the 2012 season.
 The turbo configuration that has been mandated since 2014 is a twin-turbo with the pressure range restricted to 1.3–1.6 bar depending on track shape.
 American turbocharger company BorgWarner is the exclusive supplier of turbocharger kits, with all cars since the 2014 season using the EFR7163 model in order to save costs.
 Previously the BorgWarner EFR9180 single turbo was used exclusively by Honda-powered cars, while BorgWarner EFR6758 twin turbos were used by Chevrolet and Lotus (2012) powered cars.
-Usually turbocharged-engined cars incorporate intercoolers, but IndyCar Series cars do not use an intercooler kit to avoid additional weight; ethanol fuel burns at lower temperatures which helps keep the engine cool.
+Usually turbocharged-engined gasoline cars incorporate intercoolers, but IndyCar Series cars do not use an intercooler kit to avoid additional weight; ethanol fuel burns at lower temperatures which helps keep the engine cool.

 Spark plugs

 Bosch (Chevrolet) and NGK (Honda) have provided spark plugs for all IndyCar Series cars since 2012.
 Previously NGK was an exclusive spark plugs supplier in 2006–2011 when Honda was the standard IndyCar Series engine supplier.
 Previously Denso also was a sparkplugs supplier in 2003–2005 for Toyota-powered cars.